bigBanana-na/pointnet_pytorch/README.md

 # PointNet PyTorch

 This repository contains a PyTorch implementation of PointNet, a neural network architecture for point cloud classification and segmentation.
-The project is inspired by [fxia22's PointNet PyTorch implementation](https://github.com/fxia22/pointnet.pytorch).
+The project is a kind of private learning project studied from [fxia22's PointNet PyTorch implementation](https://github.com/fxia22/pointnet.pytorch).

 ## Table of Contents
 - [Introduction](#introduction)